 - The Overtly Unsupportive Girl/Boyfriend

-What I mean is to remove all negative channels that feeds our 5 senses with information, and to begin behaving akin to that of a semi-permeable cell membrane – selectively allowing certain forms of media, entertainment and people to enter your life.
+You need to remove all negative channels which feed your senses with information, and begin behaving akin to a semi-permeable cell membrane; selectively allowing certain forms of media, entertainment and people into your life.

 Greater Expectations To Succeed In All Walks of Life

-There is too much conflicting information out there that has led to a generation of lost souls who don’t know how to be individuals, for fear of being ostracised by the cliques we don’t care about also touted as a ‘friendship group’.
+There is too much conflicting information out there which has led to a generation of lost souls who don’t know how to be individuals.

 Are the components discussed above imposed by society in order to limit us?